arduina/arduina.net/_site/master/socialshaping.md

 Two answers to the question of what women are able to do: the writer in the passenger seat:

 The antecedents of word processing software had cumbersome slow routines.
 In the ways, commands were executed reflected a certain distrust of the writer's instructions by taking an additional step to assure their correctness.
 The writer was under ongoing supervision and provided with lectures.
 All actions were guided to prevent errors.
-No matter how experienced women became, they had to follow the samse assisted path.
+No matter how experienced women became, they had to follow the sames assisted path.
 Writers were not only treated as beginners, they were treated as if they would remain one forever.
-The writer's scope and access was limitied.
+The writer's scope and access was limited.
 All this made typing slow, while it was supposed to increase productivity.
 Faced with the dilemma between protecting the system and text and optimizing productivity, the developers took the first option.
 This is how female users of word processing systems are perceived.

 The writer in the driver's seat:

-Another type of writing programs was WordStar and WordPerfect - commercially succesful program for microcomputers - they did not come from the field of office machines, but hark back to program editors and programmers.
+Another type of writing programs was WordStar and WordPerfect - commercially successful program for microcomputers - they did not come from the field of office machines, but hark back to program editors and programmers.
 The goal of high typing productivity was met different from those before: Typing and editing were modes of writing, and the user alternated between those by using a control/function key. this enabled the user to stay in touch with the keyboard and not interrupt the writing.
 The downfall was a huge variety of keys and meanings that had to be learnt.
 Dangerous operations were to be done with keys that were rather far away and there was also a dialogue for deleting tasks and an undo key.
 The precautions thought tackled mistakes that could happen to any user by accident e.g. as a result of rapid typing.
 Otherwise a high competence and independence was ascribed to the user.
 This amount of learning was seen as acceptable - which reveals the developers perception of their target group.
 They expected secretaries to learn this, since typing was their main activity and they were professionals that could learn.

 --> this shows, that technical artifacts can attribute different and opposing characteristics to the same target group